-The Group's investments in associates are accounted for using the equity method.
+The Group's investment in an associate are accounted for using the equity method.

 Under the equity method, the investment in an associate is initially recognized at cost.
 The carrying amount of the investment is adjusted to recognize the changes in the Group's share of net assets of the associate since the acquisition date.
 Goodwill relating to the associate is included in the carrying amount of the investment and is neither amortized nor individually tested for impairment.